lu-zero/omxplayer/README.md

 ### Cross Compiling

+#### Autotools

+If you are using Gentoo or you have a cross development buildroot you can just issue

+    autoreconf -i
+    ./configure --host armv6j-hardfloat-linux-gnueabi
+    make

+#### Legacy Makefile

 You need the content of your sdcard somewhere mounted or copied.
 There might be development headers to install on the running Pi system for the crosscompiling.

 Edit Makefile.include and change the settings according your locations.

-    make ffmpeg
+    make libav
     make
     make dist

 Installing OMXPlayer
 --------------------

+### Legacy Makefile

-Copy over `omxplayer-dist/*` to the Pi `/`.
-You may want to specify a valid font path inside the `omxplayer` shell script.
+You may want to override the font path inside the `omxplayer` shell script.

+    make DESTDIR=/path/to/the/sd install

 ### Compiling on the Pi